pactflow/docs.pactflow.io/website/docs/docs/authentication/legacy.md

 4. (Optional) Do any of the following:
     For Display Name, enter a name and description.
 For example, PactFlow.
     For the Rectangular Icon and Square Icon, you can add PactFlow icons.
-    For Description, enter a short summary description.
+    For Description, enter a summary.
 5. Choose Save.
 6. On the homepage of the new application, choose "More Actions > SAML Metadata" from the main menu